TriplyDB/Documentation/docs/triply-etl/cli/index.md

 ## Output summary

-TriplyETL Runner always prints a summary at the end of a succesful run:
+TriplyETL Runner will start processing data.
+When the ETL pipeline ends successfully, a summary will be printed:

 ```
  ┌──────────────────────────────────────────────────────────────┐